IP-CAM/Custom-discount-order-totals-extension-Opencart-v.1.5.6.x/README.md

 #Output

-It will be added at the bottom of already existing discount features of OpenCart.<br />
+It will be added at the bottom of already existing discount features / extensions of OpenCart.<br />
 ![alt text](screenshots/opencart-custom-discount-01.png "Included in checkout screen")
 <br />
 <br />